Renesas to buy Apple supplier Dialog Semi for $5.9 billion

 Shares in Renesas fell as much as 6.9% on Monday before closing down 3.6%, lagging a 2.1% gain in the broader market.

-The Japanese company is due to release its earnings results for the three months ended Dec.
-31 on Wednesday.
-Automotive chips account for around half its revenue.
+The Japanese company is due to release its earnings results for the three months ended December 31 on Wednesday.
+Automotive chips account for around half of its revenue.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: